zazin/gitlab-poller/README.md

 # @zazin/gitlab-poller

-A CLI tool for polling GitLab events and merge requests, storing them in a SQLite database
+A CLI tool for polling GitLab events and merge requests, keeping you notified of changes to merge requests you're reviewing.

-## Features
+## What It Does

+The GitLab Poller monitors open merge requests and notifies you when they're updated.
+Run the tool, and it will:

-- Poll open merge requests by reviewer username
+- Check for merge requests assigned to you for review
-- Store merge requests in a SQLite database using Sequelize ORM
-- Database migration support for schema changes
-- Detect changes in merge requests and print their URLs when updated
-- Configurable polling interval (default: 1 minute)
-- Resume from the last processed event
-- Support for self-hosted GitLab instances

-## How It Works

-The application polls GitLab for open merge requests at regular intervals.
-When a merge request is found:

-1. It checks if the merge request exists in the local SQLite database
-2. If it exists and has been updated (based on the `updated_at` timestamp), it prints the merge request URL
-3. It saves the merge request data to the database for future comparison

-This allows you to be notified when there are changes to merge requests you're reviewing.
+- Track changes to those merge requests

-## Requirements

-- Node.js >= 20.0.0
-- GitLab personal access token with `api` scope
+- Print URLs of updated merge requests so you can quickly review them
+- Run continuously in the background, checking every minute

-## Installation
+## Quick Start

+### 1. Install

 Install globally via npm: